At Large May 3, 2024 Cynthia Close

 Luc-Oliver Merson, Awakening Spring, 1884.

-The late nineteenth-century was a hotbed for allegorical paintings of spring featuring naked, nubile, young women whose sexuality was awakening, bursting forth along with delicate green shoots and cherry blossoms.
-French artist and illustrator Luc-Oliver Merson (1846-1920) painted several versions of the theme seen in Awakening Spring from 1884.
-Popular in his own time, Merson was awarded a Prix de Rome in 1869, though his work has largely been forgotten.
+The late nineteenth-century was a hotbed for allegorical paintings of spring.
+Many featured naked, nubile, young women whose sexuality awakened, bursting forth alongside delicate green shoots and cherry blossoms.
+French artist and illustrator Luc-Oliver Merson (1846-1920) painted several versions of this theme seen in his 1884 piece, Awakening Spring.
+Popular in his own time, Merson was awarded a Prix de Rome in 1869, though much of his work has since been forgotten.

 7 of 10